• Skip to primary navigation

 It's great to have when you need a quick boost, as you can simply re-heat and sip in your favorite mug.

 Or, when cold season arrives, this Italian brodo recipe is great to have on hand; just pull from the freezer, re-heat, and you're ready to go.
+It's something I make often in my Italian kitchen.

 Of course, an easy homemade chicken broth can also help you make a classic childhood favorite, chicken pastina soup.